Skip to content

 CI integration

-license-audit check is designed for CI pipelines.
-It returns distinct exit codes so a pipeline can differentiate real violations from packages whose license couldn't be detected.
+license-audit check is built for CI pipelines.
+It returns three distinct exit codes so a pipeline can tell real violations apart from packages whose license couldn't be detected.

 Exit codes